Getting Started¶

 <YourProject>/Plugins/UE_MCP_Bridge/. - Enables the plugins it needs in your

-.uproject:UE_MCP_Bridge,PythonScriptPlugin, plus any ofNiagara,PCG,GameplayAbilities,EnhancedInputrequired by the categories you kept. - Writes
+.uproject:UE_MCP_Bridge,PythonScriptPlugin, plus any ofNiagara,PCG,GameplayAbilities,EnhancedInputrequired by the categories you kept. - Scaffolds an empty

-.ue-mcp.json(project config) and scaffolds an emptyue-mcp.yml(for custom flows) if missing. - Detects installed MCP clients (Claude Code, Claude Desktop, Cursor) and writes the config for each you confirm.
+ue-mcp.yml(for custom flows) if missing. - Detects installed MCP clients (Claude Code project + global, Claude Desktop, Cursor, Codex) and writes the config for each you confirm.
+Global/Desktop configs default unchecked since opting them in affects every project on the machine.

 2. Open the Editor¶